SandraCalero/MooveBoard/README.md

       return <div>{message}</div>;
     }

-As we see in the example above this is a declarative function with **typed props** (props should be an `AppProps` so we could not pass anything different).
+As we see in the example above this is a declarative function with **typed props** (props must be of type `AppProps` so, we could not pass anything different).

 ### Deployment

 This application is deployed on [Heroku](https://www.heroku.com/) using the github connection.
-The main branch is synconized with heroku so all the updates made on this branch will be deployed in the url https://mooveboard.herokuapp.com/.
+The main branch is synconized with heroku so, all the updates made on this branch will be deployed in the url https://mooveboard.herokuapp.com/.

 ## Contributing